CAS-CLab/Label-free-Network-Compression/README.md

 ##### WARNING:

-`renorm.py` will use 1K images to update BN parameters in default.
+`renorm.py` will use 1K images to update Batch-Norm parameters in default.
 The memory consumption can be pretty large for deep networks (>12G).
 You may edit Line 8 in `config.py` to alleviate this problem.

 ### Results: